NVlabs/3DGM/README.md

 | ***Overall framework of 3DGM**.
 Given multitraverse RGB videos, 3DGM outputs a Gaussian-based environment map (EnvGS) and 2D ephemerality segmentation (EmerSeg) for the input images.
 Note that the proposed framework is LiDAR-free and self-supervised.* |

-# Dataset
+# Mapverse

-We build the Mapping and segmentation through multitraverse (Mapverse) benchmark, sourced from the Ithaca365 and nuPlan datasets to evaluate our method in three tasks: unsupervised 2D segmentation, 3D reconstruction, and neural rendering.
+We build the Mapping and segmentation through multitraverse (Mapverse) benchmark, sourced from the [Ithaca365](https://openaccess.thecvf.com/content/CVPR2022/papers/Diaz-Ruiz_Ithaca365_Dataset_and_Driving_Perception_Under_Repeated_and_Challenging_Weather_CVPR_2022_paper.pdf) and [nuPlan](https://arxiv.org/pdf/2403.04133) datasets to evaluate our method in three tasks: unsupervised 2D segmentation, 3D reconstruction, and neural rendering.
 Mapverse features 40 locations, each with no less than 10 traversals, totaling 467 driving video clips and 35,304 images.

 | ![space-1.jpg](teaser/ithaca.png) |